I'm interested in pet fish, and I enjoy offering advice to aspiring fish owners.

 Tropical Fish Are the Best Choice for Beginners

 Newcomers to the fish-keeping hobby will often mistakenly think that it is better to keep cold water fish such as goldfish because they don't require a heater, and the fact that they don't require a heater seems to imply that they are easier to keep than tropical fish.

 The opposite is true.
-Yes, tropical fish will require that their water is kept somewhere between 20–25 degrees Celsius depending on the species, but tropical fish are almost certainly a better bet for the beginner.
+Yes, tropical fish will require that their water is kept somewhere between 20–25°C depending on the species, but tropical fish are almost certainly a better bet for the beginner.
 Why is this?
 There are several reasons.

 There are a much wider range of tropical fish species available to the aquarist, and though they do all have their own particular traits and needs, if you are unwilling to go to the effort to monitor water quality, do frequent water changes, and familiarize yourself with the needs of your fish, then any fish is probably not suitable for you.

-Fish used to be sold as easy care pets, but the reality is that to keep them well, and keep them healthy, they take a great deal more care than your average cat.
+Fish used to be sold as easy-care pets, but the reality is that keeping them well—and keeping them healthy—takes a great deal more care than your average cat.
 If you are getting a fish for a child, then be aware that the costs associated with it may actually outweigh those associated with your average family moggy, who simply needs good food, a few vaccinations, flea and worm care, and a warm lap.
-Fish require a decent sized tank, (not one of those little pet store sold things which are too small to house anything but a few tiny neon tetras or be used as hospital tanks,) a filter, heater, air pump, water testing kits, substrate, plants or plant substitutes, décor for fish to hide in, and a whole lot of love and attention.